 These posts delve deeper into the mechanics of minor chords and keys, and provide more background information that will prove useful in your minor key journey.

 Chords in Minor Scales

-Just like the popular major chord progressions, the minor chord progressions want to resolve and move to the tonic or the dominant of the key.
+Just like the popular major chord progressions, the minor scale chord progressions want to resolve and move to the tonic or the dominant of the key.
 What is different is the quality of the chords.

 When spelling out the minor chords, keep the key in mind.
 Listen for resolutions and progressions that bring movement to your song.

-Top 3 Minor Chords
+The Top 3 Chords in Minor Progressions

 - Look at the sheet music.